National Trust for Historic Preservation Board of Trustees

 (Franklin, TN & New Castle, VA) is an educator, preservationist, conservationist and business person.
 She cares passionately about literacy, cultural awareness, human-animal relationships, philanthropy for vulnerable populations, historic preservation, and agricultural and conservation needs for farming and nature preservation.

-Tracy currently serves on the Board of Trustees for National Trust for Historic Preservation, The Nature Conservancy (Tennessee Chapter), Heritage Foundation of Williamson County, Tennessee, Virginia Foundation for Independent Colleges, and Tennessee Teach Back Initiative.
+Mrs. Frist currently serves on the Board of Trustees for National Trust for Historic Preservation; The Nature Conservancy (Tennessee Chapter); Heritage Foundation of Williamson County, Tennessee; Virginia Foundation for Independent Colleges; and Tennessee Teach Back Initiative.
 She is a member of America’s Grasslands Leadership Team supported by the Volgenau Foundation’s Volgenau Climate Initiative and a National Jurist for the Ken Burns American Heritage Prize.

-She has previously served on the Board of Trustees at Hollins University, Centerstone Tennessee (provides veterans mental health and substance abuse support), and the Stephen A. Cohen Military Family Clinic.
+She has previously served on the Board of Trustees at Hollins University, the Board of Directors for Centerstone Tennessee (provides veterans mental health and substance abuse support), and the Stephen A. Cohen Military Family Clinic's Board of Directors.

 Tony Gelderman